Interested in doing something different with your livestock business? Here are 10 ideas innovative agripreneurs are experimenting with.

 These books may pique your interest and give you some insight into the old-fashioned art of making harness.

-Welcome to the world of draft animals!
-We are pleased to announce the release of a new book: Draft Animals: 100 Answers for Harnessing Animal Power by Michelle Lindsey.
-Acquire the skills and knowledge necessary to choose and purchase a draft team, and then learn to work them in the field, woodlot, or market garden. […]
+Acquire the knowledge necessary to choose and purchase draft animals, and then learn to work them in the field, woodlot, or market garden.

 Heavy Horses is probably one of the most comprehensive yet beginner-friendly draft horse resources on the web.